 Currently, there is no role for prenatal diagnostic testing.
 The data to guide fetal surveillance are currently insufficient.
-The potential risks to the fetus and appropriate follow-up should inform the timing of infection during pregnancy and co-existing risks for adverse outcomes.
-In the setting of confirmed maternal infection during pregnancy, an early fetal anatomic ultrasound and serial fetal growth surveillance should be considered when feasible.^{1,7} Evaluation of fetal neuroanatomy should be performed during sonographic surveillance.^{1,7}
+The timing of infection during pregnancy and co-existing risks for adverse outcomes inform the potential risk to the fetus.
+There is insufficient data on timing of infection and risks of vertical transmission.
+In the setting of confirmed maternal infection during pregnancy, an early fetal anatomic ultrasound and serial fetal growth surveillance could be considered when feasible.^{1,10} Evaluation of fetal neuroanatomy should be performed during sonographic surveillance.^{1,10}SMFM will continue to monitor cases of vertical transmission and update its recommendations for fetal surveillance as indicated.

 To facilitate postnatal testing and treatment, obstetric care clinicians should alert the appropriate neonatal care team with clinical concerns.
-Delivery at an institution capable of providing advanced neonatal resuscitation should be considered.
-SMFM will continue to monitor cases of vertical transmission and update its recommendations for fetal surveillance as indicated.
+Pregnant patients with confirmed or suspected OROV disease should deliver at a hospital appropriate to facilitate postnatal evaluation.